Tiaw999/ALOHA/README.md

 ### Running the Application

-1. Make sure you have a MySQL database set up (or any other SQL database you plan to use) and configure the necessary credentials in the application.
+1. Configure your credentials in db.py
+2. Set up the database by running set_up.py

-2. Run the main script to start the application:
+3. Run the main script to start the application:
     ```bash
     python main.py
     ```